volodya-lombrozo/jmh-benchmark-action/README.md

 This action will run JMH benchmarks on every pull request to the `main` branch.
-The action will compare the results of the benchmarks with the results of the benchmarks on the `main` branch and print comment with the results of the comparison.
+The action will compare the results of the benchmarks with the results of the benchmarks on the `main` branch and print a comment with the results of the comparison.

 <details>